Specialty specific guidance for CESR in Dermatology

-As a result, the 2021 physicianly curricula are outcomes-based, meaning that trainees will be assessed against the fundamental capabilities required of consultants in the working week.
-These include the general skills which all doctors need to have (the GMC’s Generic Professional Capabilities) as well as those needed to carry out all the specific day to day tasks undertaken by a consultant physician (Capabilities in Practice – CiPs).
+As a result, the 2021 physicianly curricula are outcomes based.
+This means trainees will be assessed against the fundamental capabilities required of consultants in the working week.
+These include the general skills which all doctors need to have as well as those needed to carry out all the specific day to day tasks undertaken by a consultant physician (Capabilities in Practice – CiPs).

 The Dermatology curriculum is made up of 13 CiPs.
 Six Generic CiPs which are common to all physicianly specialties and seven Specialty CiPs unique to Dermatology.

 In Dermatology two years Internal Medicine Training will replace Core Medical Training as the core training programme.
 Applicants will be required to demonstrate maintenance of relevant Internal Medicine Stage 1 capabilities.